f5devcentral/f5-agility-labs-waf/docs/class3/class3.rst

 * WAF/APM API Security and Management

-Following the Agility conference you can visit `clouddocs.f5.com <https://clouddocs.f5.com>`_ to continue your education.
+Following the Agility conference you can visit `clouddocs.f5.com <https://clouddocs.f5.com>`_ to continue your education and create your own test lab environment.

 .. toctree::
    :maxdepth: 1